 Maybe that doesn’t sound like much, until you consider that this increase is as big as the last five years combined, Verizon reports.
-Also, these attacks can be very costly and disruptive for organizations—not to mention society when critical infrastructure is the target.
+Also, these attacks can be very costly and disruptive for organisations—not to mention society when critical infrastructure is the target.

 Figure 2.
 Ransomware over time in breaches.
 (Source: 2022 DBIR.)

-Research Proofpoint conducted for our “2022 State of the Phish” report found that 78% of organizations experienced email-based ransomware attacks in 2021.
+Research Proofpoint conducted for our “2022 State of the Phish” report found that 78% of organisations experienced email-based ransomware attacks in 2021.
 Our threat researchers also identified 15 million phishing messages with malware payloads that have been directly linked to later-stage ransomware.

 Get details about Proofpoint Email Protection here.